 int part_num = 1;

-/* Initiate a multipart upload task and obtain the upload ID. */
+/* Initialize the multipart upload and obtain an upload ID. */

 resp_status = oss_init_multipart_upload(oss_client_options, &bucket, &object, &upload_id, headers, &resp_headers);

-/* Determine whether the multipart upload task is initiated. */
+/* Check whether the multipart upload is successfully initialized. */

 if (aos_status_is_ok(resp_status)) {